 A mono-spaced typeface is also another popular font that has emerged in recent times.
-It not only provides text-intensive settings with small point size but is also the larger element of website design.
+It not only provides text-intensive settings with small point sizes but is also the larger element of website design.

 This type of font used extensively has even dovetailed the brutalized trend in web design with a fascinating portfolio that helps in creating a memorable yet brutal effect with the intersection of background images and mono-spaced typefaces.